 Many Ugandan households do not have regular, basic incomes and are exposed to a range of vulnerabilities, including food and livelihood insecurity.
 Before the start of the Expanding Social Protection project, Uganda had a number of social protection schemes in place.
 However, these were often inadequate and failed to reach many of the country’s poorest and most vulnerable.

-For the second phase, we are building on the successes of the first and will continue to provide strategic technical support and capacity building.
-The Senior Citizens’ Grant is being expanded and further advocacy work is being carried out to ensure governmental commitment towards embedding a comprehensive social protection system.
+For the second phase, we continued to provide strategic technical support and capacity building.
+We carried out further advocacy to ensure governmental commitment towards embedding a comprehensive social protection system.